lsgd/botty/README.md

 #### General Commands
 - `!help` - Show all available commands and plugins
 - `!chatid` - Get the current chat ID
+- `!plugins` - Open the Plugin Manager to enable/disable plugins

 #### Transcription Commands
 - `!t` - Manually transcribe a quoted voice message (reply to a voice message with !t)